pciruelos/react-drag-drop/README.md

 # React Drag and drop

-This project is a simple React application that allows users to upload images via drag and drop or file selection.
-The uploaded images are then sent to Cloudinary, a cloud-based image management service, for storage and retrieval.
+This project is a React application that allows users to upload images to a slider via a drag-and-drop interface.
+The uploaded images are stored in Cloudinary, a cloud-based image management service, and displayed in an image slider.